 Many women are worried that if they have had a miscarriage before, they will have trouble having a healthy pregnancy.
-This is not necessarily true, one in five women who become pregnant are known to have a miscarriage at some point and there are probably many miscarriages which are never detected.
+This is not necessarily true.
+One in five women who become pregnant are known to have a miscarriage at some point, and there are probably many miscarriages which are never detected.
 Most of these women go on to have normal pregnancies the next time around.

-Examples of Medications to Avoid
+Some Medications to Avoid

 - Accutane [Isotretinoin a Vitamin A derivative] - for acne

 - ACE inhibitor [e.g. lisinopril, captopril] - for high blood pressure or to protect your kidneys